RouleThomas/Akizu_Lab/002_scRNAseq/001__5dOrganoids/labnote.md

 Try increase memory (200G instead of 50G) and use --split-files instead of -S.
 It seems that even though it is written paired end, I only have 1 file... !

+--> Tried with  `--include-technical -S` and it works!!!!
+I have 3 files!!!

 **fastqc**

 XXX